codingk8/markdown_Memo/markdown_nodeSchool.md

 # 5.LINKS (Exercise 5 of 12)

 We often need to make a reference for something.
-There are two ways to create links: **inline-style and reference-style**.
+There are two ways to create links: **inline-style** and **reference-style**.

-By the way, the easiest way to create a link is to just paste the link into a Markdown file.
-URLs and URLs in angle brackets will automatically get turned into links:
+By the way, the easiest way to create a link is to just paste the link into a Markdown file. **URLs and URLs in angle brackets will automatically get turned into links**:

      http://www.example.com or <http://www.example.com>